Lasse Braun: Movie career

-In 1999, Lasse Braun became the first European movie director to have been inducted into the AVN Hall of Fame by Adult Video News.
+In 1999, Braun became the first European movie director to have been inducted into the AVN Hall of Fame by Adult Video News.
 His son, Axel Braun, followed in his footsteps becoming the only other European movie director to have been inducted into the AVN Hall of Fame by Adult Video News in 2011.
 His grandson, Rikki Braun, made his directing debut in 2017 with the feature Exposed, which earned him seven AVN Award nominations including Best Director.

-In 2019 Lasse Braun was awarded a posthumous AVN Best Screenplay Award for the movie The Possession of Mrs. Hyde, which he co-wrote with his son Axel Braun and his grandson Rikki Braun.
+In 2019, Braun was awarded a posthumous AVN Best Screenplay Award for the movie The Possession of Mrs. Hyde, which he co-wrote with his son Axel Braun and his grandson, Rikki Braun.
 The movie took home a total of five AVN awards, including Movie of the Year.